hyc3z/PythonDLCourse/README.md

 #
 Hi, Everyone!
-My Github id is `Hycdog`, You can contact me at any time with my email address ` tubao9hao@126.com`.
-I'm currently a college student from China, and I'm learning deep learning by myself.
+My Github id is [@Hycdog](https://github.com/Hycdog), You can contact me at any time with my email address ` tubao9hao@126.com`.
+I'm currently a college student, and I'm learning deep learning by myself.
 Here is my learning materials that I obtained from multiple sources, and I decide to publish them online so that more people can share these wonderful resources.
 If there is any problem, feel free to contact me at any time!